 Before heading back to Sugar Mountain, we stopped at the General Store’s Annex down the road.
 The Annex contains a HUGE selection of candy for sale by the pound.
 Our kids were thrilled!

 On our way home, we stopped at Mystery Hill in Boone.
 A quick 30-minute drive from Sugar Mountain, it’s worth the trip!

 Although Mystery Hill is known for its natural gravitational anomaly, there are many other attractions to see here.
-Included in our ticket price, the kids did an old time photo, played in the Hall of Mystery and Bubblerama, we also visited the Native American Artifact collection, looked through the Dougherty house, and grew and shrank on the Old Cider Mill platform.
+Included in our ticket price, the kids did an old-time photo and played in the Hall of Mystery and Bubblerama.
+We also visited the Native American Artifact collection, looked through the Dougherty house, and experienced the optical illusion on the Old Cider Mill platform.

 Initially, when we drove over to Seven Devils (just 15 minutes from Sugar Mountain), we were headed to Hawksnest Snow Tubing and Ziplining.
 However, it had already closed for the season.
 Instead, we went on a waterfall hike to see Otter Falls.

 This sign in the parking lot warns that this is a ‘moderately strenuous’ hike and we were definitely not dressed for hiking, but we did it anyway.
 The trail was steep and narrow.
 Which was a little sketchy for us, since it was slippery from days of rain and we didn’t have proper footwear.